kalgoritmi/pycongr25/talk.md

 Let's see an example:

-_On the left, the real StorageClient - let's suppose it follows the Mapping protocol, and it behaves like a dictionary with `getitem` and `setitem`.
+~ On the left, the real StorageClient - let's suppose it follows the Mapping protocol, and it behaves like a dictionary with `getitem` and `setitem`.
 It also supports the context manager protocol, as we saw this means that it has `enter` & `exit` magic methods.

-And it talks to real a service, with functions provided by StorageProvider base class.
+And it talks to real a service, with implementation methods provided by `StorageProvider` base class.

-_On the right, the FakeStorageClient just uses an in-memory dictionary, instead of connecting to the real thing.
+~ On the right, the `FakeStorageClient` just uses an in-memory dictionary, instead of connecting to the real thing.

-This keeps implementation lightweight, avoids maintaining stub states and makes tests faster and more reliable, while being close enough to production behavior.
+This keeps implementation lightweight, avoids maintaining stub states and makes tests faster and more reliable.
+While being close enough to production behavior.
 -->

 ---